How To: Get RCS Messaging in Your iPhone's Messages App for iMessage-Like Chats with Android Users

 How to Enable RCS on Your iPhone

 Only certain wireless carriers in the United States, including AT&T, T-Mobile, and Verizon Wireless, currently support RCS on iOS 18.
-MVNOs, or mobile virtual network operators, such as Google Fi, are not yet compatible.
+Some MVNOs, or mobile virtual network operators, such as Cricket and Visible, also support RCS in the U.S. Other MVNOs like Google Fi do not.
+Here's a complete list of U.S. carriers that support RCS:

 Step 1: Update Your Carrier Settings

-Once your iPhone is on iOS 18 beta 2 or later, you must update your carrier settings.
+Once your iPhone is on iOS 18.0 or later, you must update your carrier settings.
 You may receive a prompt when the download becomes available, which you can install by following the onscreen instructions.
 If you miss it, you can force the update to appear by going to Settings » General » About.

 You can also scroll down and tap your "Carrier" info to view the "IMS Status" — if RCS is working, it should say "Voice, SMS & RCS" instead of "Voice & SMS."